lingtalfi/JAjaxLoader/README.md

 ```

-Perhaps the simple example is the following, which injects an ajaxloader in the body,
+Perhaps the simplest example is the following, which injects an ajaxloader in the body,
 and remove it two seconds later.